Basic Views on Corporate Governance

 Examination of the Propriety of Holding Cross-Held Shares

-In 2021, the Company sold all shares of two stocks and part of two stocks of its cross-held shares.
-Additionally, as the result of an examination at the Board of Directors meeting held on February 9, 2022, of the economic rationality and significance of holding individual cross-held stock for 2021 (examination of cross-held shares as of the end of December 2021) in consideration of benefits and risks, capital cost, and other factors associated with such holding, the Company plans to continue to sell some stocks.
+In fiscal 2022, the Company sold all shares of four stocks and part of two stocks of its cross-held shares.
+Additionally, as a result of the examination of all cross-held shares held as of the end of December 2022 at the Board of Directors meeting held on February 9, 2023, the Company plans to continue to sell some stocks.